ashutoshmjain/gita/src/ananta.md

 >
 > Buddha - the founder of Buddhism, an enlightened man
 >
-> Kalki - the next step in evolution; yet to happen and the savior.
+> Kalki - the next step in evolution; yet to happen and the savior. <sup> maybe the next step in evolution — amalgamation of biology, robotics and artificial intelligence </sup>

-<sup> Theosophist Helena Blavatsky also reiterated this in her 1877 opus [Isis Unveiled](https://selfdefinition.org/blavatsky/H.P.Blavatsky-Isis-Unveiled-vol-2.pdf).
+*<sup> Theosophist Helena Blavatsky also reiterated this in her 1877 opus [Isis Unveiled](https://selfdefinition.org/blavatsky/H.P.Blavatsky-Isis-Unveiled-vol-2.pdf).
 Blavatsky believed that the avatara-related Hindu texts were an allegorical presentation of Darwinian evolution. </sup>

 The ten incarnations of `Hari`, described as "full incarnations" above, are thus, major evolutionary milestones.
 Scriptures and culture is full of their narratives.
 That, however, is not all, there are countless other narratives representing minor milestones in our journey to a civilized way of life.
 These minor milestones are called "perfections" of `Vishnu` — `Vibhooties`.
+The key thing is these "perfections" are NOT limited to human form — they are the "state of art" — books, horses, elephants, weapons, games, biological processes.
+Even perfections in gambling are `Vibhooties` of `Krsna`.
+And by that extension, they could be in computing, robotics, space travel, genomics and every other pursuit of excellence.

 When asked by `Arjuna` to describe himself, in chapter ten of `Bhagvad Gita`, `Krsna` expressed himself through his `Vibhooties` — I am the "force of creation" in all such endeavours that are demonstrable as my "perfections".